5 Best Ski Resorts Near Denver Colorado

 This means that some of the more popular destinations have become even more crowded.
 Headlines were made about endless car lines and parking drama at some of America’s favorite National Park.
 Many towns that rely on tourism, like Crested Butte, CO, have even pulled their summer advertisements and rejected economy-boosting music festivals because the endless tourism is leaving locals underhoused and overworked.

 One of the goals of most outdoor recreation destinations is to spread people out to avoid crowds, lines, and negative impacts on the environment.
 That should be easy – the U.S. has 640 million acres of stunning public lands!
 Finding off the beaten path places to visit for outdoor recreation will reduce the negative impacts of overcrowding and help you keep your sanity.

-This spring and summer, consider checking out some of the less crowded, off the beaten path outdoor recreation destinations.
+This spring and summer, consider checking out some of the less crowded, hidden gem destinations for outdoor recreation.
 There are so many spectacular places to explore, without the stress of crowds.
 Even better, many of some of the less crowded spots are within driving distance from prime locations like Moab, Zion and Tahoe.
 So if you’ve already bought your flights, you can still escape the mobs at these uncrowded summer vacation spots.